vbursztyn/hcml-fairml-curriculum/readme.md

 ### Professor Stevie Chancellor, Fall 2020.
 ### Ally Reith, Aristana Scourtas, Natalie Mello, Victor Bursztyn, Zane Denmon.

-Steps:
+Setup steps on MacOS:
+1. Go to the `Applications` folder on your computer, and open `Terminal` to access the commandline
-1. Run `brew install graphviz` to install graphviz on Mac OS
+2. Enter the command `brew install graphviz` to install graphviz on Mac OS
+3. In the terminal, navigate to the directory you want to install the workshop files to by running the command `cd <directory_path>`.
+For example, if I wanted to download everything to my Desktop, I'd run `cd ~/Desktop`
+4. Now you should be in the right directory!
+Run `pwd` to check if you're in the right directory.
+5. Great!
+Pull down the workshop files by running `git clone https://github.com/vbursztyn/hcml-fairml-curriculum.git`
+6. Run `ls`, this lists the files in the directory you're in.
+You should see the hcml-fairml-curriculum folder
+7. `cd` into the folder by running `cd hcml-fairml-curriculum`
-2. Run `pip install -r requirements.txt` to install Python dependencies
+8. Now, run `pip install -r requirements.txt` to install Python dependencies
-3. Run `jupyter nbextension enable --py widgetsnbextension` to make sure interactive widgets are enabled
+9. Run `jupyter nbextension enable --py widgetsnbextension` to make sure interactive widgets are enabled
-4. Run `jupyter notebook` to run Jupyter from the main folder
+10. Run `jupyter notebook` to run Jupyter from the main folder
-5. Execute notebook `What happens when the data is racially discriminatory?` to interact with the DT
+11. Execute notebook `What happens when the data is racially discriminatory?` to interact with the DT
-	1. Place the slider on 1.0 to use the original data
-	2. Place the slider close to 2.0 to distort the data against predominantly African-American communities

 References:
 1. https://towardsdatascience.com/interactive-visualization-of-decision-trees-with-jupyter-widgets-ca15dd312084

-P.S.
-The slider triggers model fitting & rendering for each incremental change, so you may need to wait a bit when making greater changes in the slider.